Neology92/random-scripts/README.md

 🚧 WIP 🚧

-This script takes an ico file and a pdf file and creates a polyglot</br>
-file that is both a valid ico and a valid pdf file.</br>
+This script takes an ico file and a pdf file and creates a polyglot file that is both a valid ico and a valid pdf file.
 Inspired with [PagedOut!#1 article by @tickelton](https://pagedout.institute/download/PagedOut_001_beta1.pdf#page=13)

 ```bash